sbarman/webscript/README.md

 Ringer
 =========

-Ringer's goal is allow end users to produce simple scripts for the browser without having to write any code.
+Ringer's goal is to allow end users to produce simple scripts for the browser without having to write any code.
 The idea behind this project is to allow end users to program by demonstration.
 The user should only have to demonstrate the that task he or she wants to accomplish and perhaps answer some simple